A Reader Asks:

-Depending on the type of smoker you're using, it may take more than 1-1/2 hours - times 8 - to smoke the three butts.
-The three butts will be absorbing a lot of heat, so the temperature rise will be slower unless your smoker can crank out the heat.
+Depending on the type of smoker you're using, it may take more than 1-1/2 hours per pound to smoke a Boston butt.
+It will be absorbing a lot of heat, so the temperature rise will be slower unless your smoker can crank out the heat.

 Many consider it cheating, but to speed up cooking, the butts can be wrapped in foil after they've gotten a good dose of smoke flavor, say after the first 4 or 5 hours of smoking.

 They could even be transferred to your oven indoors, and finish them off at 300 degrees until the internal temperature reaches 195 degrees or so.
 Or until the meat is fall apart tender.

 It can really speed things up if you wrap the pork in foil after it's smoked for a few hours.
 A pork butt will hit a point as it's smoking where its internal temperature stays at the same point without rising, and this usually happens when it reaches 150-160 degrees.

 It can stay at this temperature for hours before the temperature starts to rise again.
 The reason is that the moisture coming out of the pork is evaporating away, which carries the heat away with it.
 So what do you do to prevent the temperature stall?

 Wrap it in foil, or in uncoated butcher paper if you have it.
 When wrapping a pork butt in foil after it's smoked for at least 4 hours, it already has plenty of smoke flavor, so it won't be a problem.

 The foil or butcher paper seals in all the moisture that would have been evaporating from the meat's surface.
 And that can get you past the temperature stall, or prevent it from happening all together.